SAP/spartacus-docs/_pages/dev/session-management.md

 Spartacus runs `AuthService.checkOAuthParamsInUrl` with `APP_INITIALIZER` on any route, so you can redirect to any Spartacus page from the OAuth server.
 It does not have to be a callback page, as it is usually done.

 **Note:** The default OAuth server that is provided with SAP Commerce Cloud has functional but simplistic support for the Authorization Code Flow and the Implicit Flow (there is no way to log out a user from an external application, and no way to customize the login page).
-For OCC versions 2211.X, it is expected that everyone using this OAuth server will continue to work with the Resource Owner Password Flow unless you use a different OAuth server (such as `Auth0`), you can switch to either of these flows.
-With OCC version 2211-jdk21.0 and above, Authorization Code flow is the only flow available and it is expected to use the Custom Login Page feature to cover the shortcomings of the authorization server login form.
+If you are using a 2211.xx version of SAP Commerce Cloud (such as 2211.44, as opposed to 2211-jdk21.1), and you are using the OAuth server provided with SAP Commerce Cloud, it is expected that you will continue to work with the Resource Owner Password Flow.
+However, if you use a different OAuth server (such as `Auth0`), you can switch to either the Authorization Code Flow or the Implicit Flow.
+If instead, you are using a 2211-jdk21.x version of SAP Commerce Cloud (such as 2211-jdk21.1), the Authorization Code Flow is the only flow that is available, and it is expected that you will use the Custom Login Page feature (described in the next section) to cover the shortcomings of the authorization server login form.

-**Note:** Prior to 221121.0, ASM login only works with the Resource Owner Password Flow for customer support agents.
+**Note:** If you are using a version of Spartacus that is older than 221121.1 (in other words, 2211.43 or older), ASM login only works with the Resource Owner Password Flow for customer support agents.

 ## Custom Login Page

-In Spartacus 221121.0, we introduced an enhancement feature to Authorization Code flow that allows using the Spartacus login page instead of the authorization server login page.
-This allows you to keep the branding and design of your site consistent during the login process.
-This feature is only relevant when using the SAP Commerce Cloud authorization server.
-If you are using a different OAuth provider, you may ignore the feature or disable it.
+In Spartacus 221121.1 and newer, the Authorization Code Flow allows you to use the Spartacus login page instead of the authorization server login page.
+This helps ensure the branding and design of your site remain consistent during the login process.
+This feature is only relevant if you are using the authorization server provided by SAP Commerce Cloud 2211-jdk21.1 or newer.
+If you are using a different OAuth provider, you can ignore this feature or disable it.

-After initiating the Authorization Code flow by redirecting to the authorization server, the browser will be redirected back to the Spartacus login page.
-The login form will run additional login to retrieve a CSRF token to be submitted with the user credentials.
-Submitting the user credentials and CSRF token to the authorization server will result in a redirect back to the page where the user initiated their login.

-The `login` route has a new guard `CustomLoginGuard` added that checks if there is an existing authentication session in-progress.
-If there is no session, it will initiate a login.
-If there is a session in-progress, it allows the route activation to continue on to display the login form.
-This prevents users who visit the login page directly from encountering errors due to the missing session.

-The feature is enabled by default to match the capabilities of the OCC Authentication server.
-To disable it, set the `customLoginPage` object in `AuthConfig` to `undefined`.
-Disabling the feature will skip the session check in `CustomLoginGuard` and revert the login form components and services to function as they did in prior versions.
+For more information, see [Custom Login Page in Spartacus](authentication/#custom-login-page).